entropicentity/Workshop-example/docs/info.md

 ## How it works

-This is a simple AND gate, In0 and In1 are the two inputs, Out0 is the output.
+It takes inputs 0-2 and does either a 3 input OR or a 3 input AND operation, returning the output to the output pin.
+When the Config pin is high, it functions as an AND gate, and when the Config pin is Low, it functions as an OR gate.

 ## How to test

-Connect two input signals to In0 and In1, then test the truth table of the output Out0 to confirm it is the output of an AND gate
+Connect the three inputs and config pin to configurable digital inputs.
+Connect the output to an LED or other electronic component that indicates the status of the output signal.

 ## External hardware

 Any output that takes either a High or Low Signal, like an LED.
+Some way to generate 4 digital signals, either buttons and resistors, or a devboard.